Weekly Professional Studies

 - A specific focus on phonics and early reading both through training and the opportunity to engage in teaching phonics regularly during the programme in more than one partner school

-- Strong focus on teaching Mathematics, English and Science through links with Surrey Maths Hub, Roehampton University, academic assignments and school visits
+- Strong focus on teaching mathematics, English and science through links with North East Hants and Surrey Maths Hub, The University of Roehampton, academic assignments and school visits

 - Support from an external Support Tutor who visits regularly

-- Full time, dedicated Director of ITT and Programme Coordinator to answer questions and to provide pastoral support
+- Full time, dedicated Director of ITT, Cohort Leads and a Programme Coordinator to answer questions and to provide pastoral support

-- Subject knowledge support and access to additional twilight training
+- Subject knowledge support and access to additional online training

 - Fully supported, functioning on-line learning platform for exchange of information